 Boredom is often thought of as the bane of our lives, sucking the breath out of a day or activity.
-It can be difficult to deal with boredom at any age, but chances are that if someone is vocalizing it, it is your kids.
+It can be difficult to deal with boredom at any age, but chances are that if anyone is vocalizing it, it is your kids.

 Being Bored Builds Skills

 First, they figure out that they are bored.
 Next, they ask you to entertain them.
 You say no, so they are back to square one.
 What does one do when one wants to solve a problem?
 They develop a solution.
-They have to figure out how to make their situation better; and that builds necessary skills.
+They have to figure out how to make their situation better, and that builds necessary skills.